OctopusDeploy/blog/blog/2021-04/iac-azure-octopus-pulumi-part-2/index.md

 1. Specify the name and target roles.
 1. Add the parameters for the Run Pulumi (Linux) step template:
    - **Stack Name**: The full name of the project in Pulumi using the following format: `OrganizationName/ProjectName/StackName`.
 For example, mine is `AdminTurnedDevOps/azure-go-new-resource-group/dev`.
 You can find the information for your stack name in the Pulumi portal.
-   - **Create Stack**: This option is only needed if you create a stack.
-Because a stack already exists, you can ignore this option.
+   - **Create Stack**: You can ignore this option, because a stack already exists.
    - **Command**: Pulumi has several commands, but you just need `pulumi up`.
 You don't have to type the full command, just type `up`.
    - **Command Args**: The command arg `--yes` is required.
 When you run Pulumi, for example, from the command-line, there's an option to create a resource.
 The two options are `yes` or `no`.
 Because we don't have those pop-ups in the step template, we use the `--yes` flag.
    - **Pulumi Access Token**: This is an API key you can generate in the Pulumi portal under settings.